 - Will I be spending most of my time visiting Disney attractions, or will I be visiting non-Disney attractions too?

-- Generally better/larger accommodations for the same or a lower price.
+- Generally larger accommodations for the same or a lower price.

 - More likely to find rooms in desired price range at the last minute.

-- Better access to restaurants, shopping and other non-Disney attractions.
+- Better access to restaurants, shopping, and non-Disney attractions.

 - NOT immersed in Disney Magic 24 hours a day.